Under the Scottish Crown Estate Act 2019, Crown Estate Scotland has a duty to:

 It also aligns with the recommendations of the Salmon Interactions Working Group report of 2020 for licensing and enforcement of necessary measures to include a “requirement for the farm to be party to a farm management agreement for the farm management area”.

-We will issue a Declaration form to each tenant annually for completion.
-This is to be returned to our Edinburgh Head Office, for the attention of the Aquaculture Team on the timetable set out in the lease.
+We will issue a declaration form to each tenant annually for completion.
+This is to be returned to email@example.com, on the timetable set out in the lease.